-Even though we all say that failure is scary, the truth is that what we’re terrified about is how failing will make us feel.
+When it comes to failure, what we’re really terrified about is how failing will make us feel.
 What does it say about who we are and our capabilities?
 It makes us vulnerable by stirring up our insecurities.
 We need to develop a thicker skin to withstand those blows to our ego.
 The key to this is believing that failing paves the way to success.

-When we call ourselves a failure, and we let it become part of our identity, that’s when it can escalate to self-esteem issues and cripple our attempts to take on challenges that could lead to progress.
-Learn how to maintain distance from your actions by viewing failure as nothing but constructive feedback that you can use to tweak your plans.
+When we call ourselves a failure, and we let it become part of our identity, that’s when it impacts our self-esteem and cripple our attempts to take on challenges that could lead to progress.
+Maintain distance from your actions by viewing failure as nothing but constructive feedback that you can use to tweak your plans.
 You’ll see that failures are nothing but tasks that need correction, and not the result of being a flawed human being.

 Here are five important reasons that will convince you why failing does not make you a failure:

 1. You demonstrate courage and strength: Most people are unwilling to take risks because of the possibility of failing.
 It takes a brave and self-assured person to take that chance.
 This doesn’t mean that they aren’t afraid of failing but that they have developed the courage to manage fear while taking calculated steps towards their goals.
-The fact that you’ve tried is a significator of success regardless of the outcome because it demonstrates strength of character.
+The fact that you’ve tried is proof of success, regardless of the outcome because it demonstrates strength of character.

-4. You become more adaptable to the rhythm of life: Failures are essentially reality checks which reveal whether or not your thoughts and expectations are in alignment with the real world.
-Too often people get stuck in their own little bubbles, preferring to live in a state of denial.
+4. You become more adaptable to the rhythm of life: Failures are reality checks that reveal whether or not your thoughts and expectations are in alignment with the real world.
+Too often people get stuck in their own little bubbles, preferring to live in denial.
 When you’re willing to step out of your comfort zone, your stories either get validated or challenged.
 Failure can provide the wakeup call that you need to reconfigure and get onboard with the truth.

 5. Success will be well-deserved and sweeter when you get there: Victory will always be a lot sweeter for those who have worked hard and earned it with blood, sweat, and tears.
 Once you reach your objective, you can look back on all that you had to go through and appreciate the lessons that you learned along the way.
 Your success will have more significance and meaning because of your struggles.
 An Olympic athlete who had to train for 100’s of hours to win a medal or the doctor who had to study for years to earn their degrees will attest to this euphoric feeling.